BradMarr/brainlessfk/README.md

 def str money "$504.27"  # defines a string named money with a value of "$504.27"

-print str "hello "  # prints a string with the value of "hello " print var name  # prints a variable named name print str ","  # prints a string with the value of "," print var return  # prints a variable named name
+print str "Hello "  # prints a string with the value of "Hello " print var name  # prints a variable named name print str ","  # prints a string with the value of "," print var return  # prints a variable named name

-print str "You currently have "  # prints a string with the value of "You currently have " print var money  # prints a variable named money print str " in your bank account."  # prints a stromg with the value of " in your bank account."
+print str "you currently have "  # prints a string with the value of "you currently have " print var money  # prints a variable named money print str " in your bank account."  # prints a stromg with the value of " in your bank account."
 ```